-Director of “Denise Calls Up,” Hal Salwen offers another sardonic commentary on modern mores.
-Trio of successful, attractive women watch their klutzy, unattractive loser of a girlfriend bag hunky Mr. Perfect, an event which threatens to overturn the laws of the universe.
-May register best on cable, given aud’s shorter attention spans.
+Director of “Denise Calls Up,” Hal Salwen offers another sardonic commentary on modern mores, this time spiced with a post-“Sex and the City” read on feminine entitlement and female friendship that makes “The Women” seem progressive by comparison.
+“Duane Incarnate” proposes a study in geek envy: Trio of successful, attractive women watch their klutzy, unattractive loser of a girlfriend bag hunky Mr. Perfect, an event which threatens to overturn the laws of the universe.
+Concept, carried to deadpan extremes, is initially very funny, but one-note satire cannot sustain laughs.
+“Duane” may register best on cable, given aud’s shorter attention spans.